TN 4 (09-14)

 1. Obtaining evidence from existing records

 We store claims data and evidence in a variety of electronic files.
 MSSICS and MCS maintain much of the claims data.
 We maintain data not captured in MCS or MSSICS on the Evidence (EVID) screen.
-If we faxed data into the Non-Disability Repository for Evidentiary Documents (NDRED), we can retrieve and view the documents in the Claims File Record Management Systems (CFRMS).
+If we faxed data into the Non-Disability Repository for Evidentiary Documents (NDRED), we can retrieve and view the documents in the Claims File User Interface (CFUI).
 Prior to initiating folder reconstruction, identify the information available in these electronic files or records.
 Do not recreate or request replacement of any documents found in the electronic folder.

 For information on identifying and viewing the electronic folder, see: